PWaryszak/Topsoil_Sites/README.md

 # Topsoil_Sites
-R codes used to produce maps of for my PHD on Banksia restoration with use to topsoil transfer technique study sties in Western Australia.
+R codes (Topsoil_Site_Maps.R) + CSV file ("sitemap.csv") used to produce maps  for Pawel's PHD on Banksia restoration with use to topsoil transfer technique in Western Australia.